Serenity 6.4.3 Release Notes (2023-01-07)

 Removed Serenity.Pro.UI.js

-Dependency [StartSharp]
+Dependency (StartSharp)

-Serenity.Pro.UI is a legacy project which integrates Serenity Widgets as React components.
+Serenity.Pro.UI is a legacy project that integrates Serenity Widgets as React components.
 It is currently used only by the Email client sample.
 If you don't use it, you may safely remove it from your bundles:

 "~/Serenity.Pro.UI/index.js",